Scattering amplitudes of stable curves: Compactified Jacobians of MHV curves

 Classically, the most studied case was $d_C=g-1$, $A=\omega_C$, and no marked points.
 This is a convenient choice because ${d_C\over a_C}={1\over 2}$.
 In the MHV Brill-Noether theory, when $d_C=g+1$ and marked points are present, an equally convenient choice is a fractional polarization

 which also gives ${d_C\over a_C}={1\over 2}$.
-The $\bQ$-line bundle $A$ is ample as long as $C$ does not have rational tails (a $\bP^1$ with two marked points attached to the rest of the curve at one point), which doesn't happen for MHV curves by Lemma~\ref{qwefv2e2}. \end{Review}
+The $\bQ$-line bundle $A$ is ample as long as $C$ is stable curve without rational tails (subcurves of arithmetic genus $0$ attached to the rest of the curve at one point), which doesn't happen for MHV curves by Lemma~\ref{qwefv2e2}. \end{Review}

 \begin{Lemma} A line bundle is $A$-stable if and only if

 for every proper connected subcurve $Y\subset C$, where $g_Y$ is the arithmetic genus of $Y$ and $n_Y$ is the number of marked points on~it.
 For semi-stability, the inequality is not strict . \end{Lemma}